liquity/frontend-registry/REGISTRY-GUIDELINES.md

 ## Disclaimer
 *Submitting a PR does not guarantee inclusion into the list.
 Community activity, past history in the space, and participation in the ecosystem are all important.*

+*Inclusion in the list does not emply that Liquity AG has not entered into any form of cooperation with Frontend Operators.*

+*The list of Frontend Operators is provided for informational purposes only.
+Neither is the list conclusive, nor has Liquity AG conducted any due diligence on these operators.* *Accordingly, Liquity AG does not make any statement regarding technical functionality and/or the trustworthiness of the Frontend Operators listed.*